 Reykjadalur Hot Springs

-To access this stunning free hot spring, you will need to hike along a 3-kilometer track (one-way) that will take around 60 minutes to complete.
+To access this stunning free hot spring river, you will need to hike along a 3-kilometer track (one-way) that will take around 60 minutes to complete.
+Not many people come here as it’s a pretty hidden hot spring in Iceland.

-️🌡️ Warning: Once on the trail, you may be tempted to take a dip in some of the pools that you will see along the way.
-However, it’s absolutely forbidden and not recommended.
+️🌡️ Warning: on the trail, you may be tempted to take a dip in some of the pools that you will see along the way.
+It’s absolutely forbidden: some of them are way too hot!
+The only water you can bathe in will appear after crossing a bridge on the path.

 How to get to Reykjadalur Hot Springs?